KezhiAdore/KezhiAdore/README.md

-- 🔭 I’m currently working on Xi'an Jiaotong University
+- 🔭 I am currently pursuing my Ph.D. at Xi'an Jiaotong University.
-- 🌱 I’m currently learning Game Theory and Reinforcement Learning
+- 🌱 I’m interested in Reinforcement Learning
 - 📫 How to reach me: yuzhaokz@qq.com
 - 💻 My blog is on https://kezhi.tech